Leica S Typ 006 vs Sony A7

 |Fixed screen (not touch-sensitive)||Tilting screen (not touch-sensitive)|

 |1.5 shutter flaps per second||5 shutter flaps per second|

 |Weathersealed body||Weathersealed body|

 |160 x 120 x 80 mm, 1260 g||127 x 94 x 48 mm, 474 g|

 Body comparison: Leica S Typ 006 vs Sony A7

 The physical size and weight of the Leica S Typ 006 and the Sony A7 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the S Typ 006 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is considerably smaller (38 percent) than the Leica S Typ 006.
 Moreover, the A7 is substantially lighter (62 percent) than the S Typ 006.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.